121013jesi/Educational-Organisation-Using-ServiceNow/README.md

-Optimizing-User-Group-and-Role-Management-with-Access-Control-and-Workflows-NM
+🏫 Educational Organization Using ServiceNow
 📘 Project Overview

-This project focuses on enhancing the management of users, groups, and roles within the ServiceNow environment by implementing efficient Access Control (ACLs) and automated workflows.
+This project focuses on automating and managing the administrative operations of an educational organization using the ServiceNow platform.
-The goal is to ensure secure data handling, streamline task approvals, and optimize administrative operations through automation.
+The system provides a centralized platform for handling student admissions, academic record management, staff operations, and service requests.

+By utilizing ServiceNow’s workflow automation and access control capabilities, the project aims to replace manual processes with a secure, efficient, and transparent system that supports digital transformation in education.

 👥 Team Information
 Role	Name
-Team ID	NM2025TMID08344
+Team ID	NM2025TMIDXXXXX
 Team Size	4 Members
-Team Leader	Thanga Prabha B
+Team Leader	Jesika G
-Team Member 1	Bala Preethi M
+Team Member 1	[Name]
-Team Member 2	Keerthana S
+Team Member 2	[Name]
-Team Member 3	Abinaya S
+Team Member 3	[Name]
 🛠️ Technologies Used

 Platform: ServiceNow

-Tools: Flow Designer, Table Configuration, Access Control Lists (ACL)
+Tools: Flow Designer, Form Designer, Table Configuration, Access Control Lists (ACLs)

-Language: JavaScript (for business rules)
+Language: JavaScript (Client Scripts & Business Rules)

-Modules: User Management, Task Table 2, Project Table NM 🧠 Project Objective
-To automate and secure user, group, and role management by implementing workflow-based approvals and access controls.
+Modules Created:

+Admissions Management

+Student Information System

+Address Details

+Approval Workflow System

+🎯 Project Objective

+To develop a digital educational management system that automates admission workflows, secures student data, and enhances administrative efficiency.

 The system ensures that:

-Only authorized users can update records.
+✅ Only authorized staff can modify or approve records.

-Workflow approvals (e.g., from Alice) are required for status changes.
-Task progress and completion are tracked automatically.
+✅ Students’ data is securely managed through ACLs.

+✅ Approvals follow automated workflows using Flow Designer.

+✅ Processes like New Admission → Verification → Approval → Admission Complete are visualized using process flow.

 🧾 Problem Statement
-Manual management of user access and task approvals often leads to:

-Delayed task completions
-Unauthorized updates
-Inconsistent access control across roles
+Educational institutions often rely on manual paperwork, emails, or spreadsheets for managing admissions and staff data.
+This causes:

+Delays in approvals

+Data inconsistency and security issues

+Difficulty in tracking progress and status

-This project addresses these issues by using ServiceNow Flow Designer to automate approvals and enforce ACL-based data protection.
+The Educational Organization Using ServiceNow project addresses these issues by implementing automated workflows and role-based access for efficient process management.

 📋 Project Phases

-Ideation Phase – Problem identification and workflow planning Project Planning Phase – Defining roles, groups, and table structures Project Design Phase – Creating tables (Project Table NM, Task Table 2) and form layouts Requirement Analysis – Defining triggers, status fields, and approval logic Performance Testing – Validating flows, approvals, and data updates 💬 Contributors
+Empathize & Discover Phase – Analyzing existing manual systems in educational institutions.

+Project Planning Phase – Identifying key modules like Admissions, Student Details, and Workflow Approvals.

+Design & Development Phase – Creating custom tables, relationships, and forms using ServiceNow Form Designer.

+Implementation Phase – Developing approval workflows and access control logic with Flow Designer and ACLs.

+Testing & Evaluation Phase – Validating automation, permissions, and form usability.

+💬 Contributors

-This project is developed as part of the Naan Mudhalvan Program, focusing on workflow automation using ServiceNow.
+This project is developed as part of the Naan Mudhalvan Program, focusing on workflow automation and service management using ServiceNow.

+“Transforming educational administration through automation, efficiency, and secure digital workflows.”